larissa0898/main_topic_extraction/README.md

 # Advanced NLP Project - Main Topic Extraction
 This repository contains two methods for main topic extraction with Wikipedia articles.
-One with tf_idf and the other one is manual (most frequently words in text).
+One with tf-idf and the other one is manual (most frequently words in text).
+In the further course, the two methods are compared with each other on the basis of some statistics.

 #### Table of Contents
 - [Installation](#installation)